netmute/macos_cli_tools/README.md

 **Why use it:**
 To automate the compilation of scripts for distribution, integrate scripting into build processes, or protect source code.

+**Usage example:**

+- Compile an AppleScript into an application:
+  `osacompile -o MyApp.app myscript.scpt`

 ---

 ## `osascript` - Execute AppleScript and Other OSA Scripts